-Held at ACFB, the Youth Summit is a free multi-day service opportunity that includes interactive workshops and service projects with the Food Bank and other hunger fighting organizations in metro Atlanta.
+Held at the Food Bank, the Youth Summit is a free multi-day service opportunity that includes interactive workshops and service projects with the Food Bank and other hunger-fighting organizations in metro Atlanta.
 Each year the Youth Summit brings together a diverse group of high school students to learn how to fight hunger in their community, earn community service hours, and build new friendships.
-Each session is limited to 20 students who all agree to complete at least one “Hunger Fighting Action Step” during the following school year.
+This session is limited to 20 students who all agree to complete at least one "Hunger Fighting Action Step" during the following school year.

 Youth Summit Testimonials

 Each summer, our Youth Summit participants love to share what an impact the experience had on their lives.
-Several days of learning about the issues through hands-on experience seems to agree with them!
-They have the opportunity to volunteer at mobile food pantries, community gardens, ACFB’s Product Rescue Center, and so much more.
-They even get the chance to role-play with a state representative and lobbyist at the Capitol.
+Several days of learning about the issues through hands-on experience seem to agree with them!
+They have the opportunity to volunteer at mobile food pantries, community gardens, the Product Rescue Center, and so much more.
 When all is said and done, most participants walk away truly inspired to make a difference.
 Here’s what some of them have said about their experience:

 “I just wanted to thank everyone for making last week so inspirational and touching.
 For me, it was more than just volunteering and I enjoyed every single second of it.
 I know that the time I spent with all of you will be cherished forever and I will never forget the impact that the week had on my life and my perspective regarding my priorities.
 I made so many awesome friendships that I know I will keep for years to come.
 Thank you all for everything.”